gomorpheus/morpheus-docs/library/automation/tasks.rst

     - **SUDO:** Mark the box to run the script as ``sudo``
     - **CONTENT:** Script to execute is entered here if not pulled in from an outside repository

+    ..
+TIP:: When the EXECUTE TARGET option is set to "Local" (in other words, the Task is run on the appliance itself), two additional fields are revealed: GIT REPO and GIT REF.
+Use GIT REPO to set the PWD shell variable (identifies the current working directory) to the locally cached repository (ex. /var/opt/morpheus-node/morpheus-local/repo/git/76fecffdf1fe96516e90becdab9de) and GIT REF to identify the Git branch the Task should be run from if the default (typically main or master) shouldn't be used.
+If these options are not set, the working folder will be /opt/morpheus/lib/tomcat/temp which would not allow scripts to reference file paths relative to the repository (if needed).

 - .. toggle-header:: :header: **vRealize Orchestrator Workflow**

     |vro|